mathieul/mockbone/README.markdown

 # README #

+Mockbone is a basic test application intended to test Backbone model, collection and view classes.

+It allows to sign in to a global broadcast channel and send and receive text messages.

 ## Dependencies ##

 You need Redis for this application.
 It is used by the Faye redis engine